king784/GameGame/README.md

 # GameGame
-Fun sport app with lots of awesome things.
+Fun sports app with lots of awesome things.
+Interactivity for the viewers!